Skip to main navigationSkip to main content

 What areas of practice will be included in my placements?

-Your placements will see you work in both the hospital environment and out in the community.
-In your third year you will take responsibility for a small caseload of women.
+Your placements will see you work in both the hospital environment and in the community.
+You will visit families in their homes, at community hubs and at GP surgeries with community midwives.
+In your second and third year you will take responsibility for a small caseload of women and pregnant people.

 How am I supervised?

-You will be supervised by a practice supervisor and practice assessor from the organisation for which you work.
-A typical practice supervisor and practice assessor will be a registered midwife who has received training for the role.
-Please note that he or she will not always be with you.
-If you have a problem you should first go to your practice supervisor, then your practice assessor.
-If you do not get satisfaction from either of these, please contact your Academic assessor, academic tutor, or the University placement team.
+You will be supervised by a Practice Supervisor and Practice Assessor from the organisation for which you work.
+A typical Practice Supervisor and Practice Assessor will be a NMC registered midwife who has received training for the role.
+Please note that they will not always be with you.
+If you have a problem you should first go to your Practice Supervisor, then your Practice Assessor.
+If you do not get satisfaction from either of these, please contact your Academic Assessor, Student Link Midwife or the University Practice Co-ordinator.

 How am I assessed?

-Throughout your placements, you will have to work for the stated number of weeks and demonstrate competencies in a range of areas to the satisfaction of your practice assessor.
-As and when you are successful your practice assessor will officially 'sign off' each competency.
-These will be recorded in your assessment of practice document, which you are given in your first year and keep for the duration of your programme
+Throughout your placements you will have to work for the stated number of weeks and demonstrate proficiencies in a range of areas to the satisfaction of your Practice Supervisors.
+These will be recorded in your assessment of practice document, the Midwifery Ongoing Record of Achievement (MORA), which you are given in your first year and keep for the duration of your programme.
+At the end of each placement, you will have an assessment with your Practice Assessor who will use feedback that you collect after each shift from your Practice Supervisors and service users to award you either a pass or fail, and provide a grade descriptor based on your practice.

 What hours will I work?